cdcarter/cdcarter.github.com/_posts/2015-06-07-recordtype-hacking.md

 ---
 {% include JB/setup %}

-## Our Challenge: Seperate create and save Page Layouts?
+## Our Challenge: Separate create and save Page Layouts?
 > How can my "new" record layout be different from my "edit" record layout?

-You're clicking around Setup, trying to find a way to let your "new" record layout look different from when you're editing a record.
+You're clicking around Setup, trying to find a way to let your "new"p record layout look different from when you're editing a record.
 Maybe on a new record you only want to capture key data, or the requirements for a new record are just more stringent than some historical data.
-You're preety familiar with SFDC, so you know that Cases allow you to have a new layout for closed cases.
+You're pretty familiar with SFDC, so you know that Cases allow you to have a new layout for closed cases.
 How can you do something like that on your own instance?

 Well, it's prettily easily done with VisualForce, SFDC's own markup language, but VF has a  learning curve.
 Plus, then you'd have to maintain one page layout in the standard Setup pages, and one layout in VisualForce.
 Even if you are a VF-hero... this makes your maintenance even harder.